antonPalmFolkmann/git-dependency-flow/README.md

 docker run --rm -it --platform linux/amd64 antonfolkmann/flowmethod:latest bash
 ```

-Inside the docker container go to the scripts folder and execute the scripts with the following commands in sequence:
+Inside the docker container go to the scripts folder and execute following script:

 - `./scripts/flowmethod.sh

-    - Here, it is important to give your git username and a Git Authentication Token, as passwords don’t work for GitHub CLI.
+Here, it is important to give your git username and a Git Authentication Token, as passwords don’t work for GitHub CLI.

 The `flowtree` has now been created, and is ready for `mapequation.org/infomap`